thesocialcoin/ds-GenderDetection/README.md

 # ds-GenderDetection

 Creation of the gender classification model [MiniAM2](https://huggingface.co/CitibeatsAI/miniam2).

+**License:** This software is © 2023 The Social Coin, SL and is licensed under the OPEN RAIL M License.
+See [license](https://www.citibeats.com/open-rail-m-license-for-citibeats)

+The latest version of the model is uploaded and open to use in [Hugging Face](https://huggingface.co/CitibeatsAI/miniam2) hub.
+We strongly recommend to visit the model card in the link, to meet, before the usage of the model, the limitations, bias and good and bad uses of the MiniAM2.

+## Inputs/Outputs

-Inputs are _screen_name_, _name_ and _bio_ description of Twitter users and the outputs are "man", "woman" and "organization" classes.
+Inputs are _screen_name_, _name_ and _bio_ description of Twitter users and the outputs are _organization_, _man_ and _woman_  classes.
+Respectively

 ## Languages available:
 EN, ES, FR